bt3gl/building_blog/content/mahalo.md

 *To exist is to change, to change is to mature, to mature is to go on creating oneself endlessly.* - Henri Bergson

-### Hi there, folks 👋🏼

-In the past years, I have been improving my software skills, working in many environments, from big corporations to small startups.
-And with seniority, I have been spending most of my time on complex and private projects.
-At this point it's clear for me that it's time to say goodbye to **[chmod a+x singularity.sh](http://marinasteinkirch.com)**.
+In the past years, since I graduate from my Ph.D., I had the opportunity of working in many different software projects and environments.
+From larger companies to small startups, these experiences have been fantastic!
+As I advance in my software career, it's clear that it's time to say goodbye to **[chmod a+x singularity.sh](http://marinasteinkirch.com)**.

 #### But it's fun to look back and think about our journeys!
+So let's do this...